- Do You Actually Need to Migrate?

 If you’re still reading, let’s dive deeper into rehosting or Lift and Shift - a type of migration that allows moving a business to another server while not changing an app.
 The answer to the question ‘why Lift and Shift?’ will be because it is believed to be the easiest and most inexpensive way to move to a cloud-based infrastructure.

-So what does Lift and Shift migration stand for?
+So what do Lift and Shift migration stand for?
 First of all, it is a way of moving workload data from one storage type to cloud-based storage while not having to worry about whether all data will be transferred correctly.
 So, you will not have to re-architect in order to set them into a new environment as is the case when using refactoring.

 In short, you just lift up the code and shift it to another server.